usnistgov/metaschema-xslt/README.md

 ### Project sunset

-Currently there is no plan to continue maintaining this project beyond the retirement of its lead researcher.
+The NIST team has no long-term plan to maintain this project outside the context of the initiatives it supports, OSCAL[https://pages.nist.gov/OSCAL](https://pages.nist.gov/OSCAL) and Metaschema[https://pages.nist.gov/metaschema](https://pages.nist.gov/metaschema), while we reserve the right to change and adapt to community needs in alignment with NIST's mission.
 A project goal is to enable the stabilization and socialization of the Metaschema technology, as evidenced by the use and support of *other* Metaschema implementations.

 The best way to ensure long-term access to the code base is to clone or fork the git repository and archive a copy for study or use.